IAN DAVENPORT British, born 1966

 Davenport's paintings are made by pouring and dripping household paint on to prepared canvases, boards and aluminium panels, tilted so that gravity and the consistency of the paint determine the final composition.
 He usually works on medium density fibreboard rather than canvas, and most often employs household gloss paint, meaning the viewer can see their own reflection in the work.

-He also he has turned his attention to silkscreen printing and etching and has already built up an impressive body of graphic work.
+He also has turned his attention to silkscreen printing and etching and has already built up an impressive body of graphic work.

 Public collections include: